thebaldgeek/thebaldgeek.github.io/radiosonde.md

 never_scan = [403.2,403.06,405.76,401.92,404.97]
 ```
 If you don't have more than about 5-8 constant spikes, there is probably no need to record them and lock them out.
 Tip, use the left side top menu from auto_rx while its scanning and take a note of the peaks it finds.
-Track them for about an hour and you will know what peaks are in your area and the ones you might like to put on the `never_scan` list.
+Track them for about an hour in a text document and you will know what peaks are in your area and the ones you might like to put on the `never_scan` list.

 Next is station location.